 This entry about my Tokyo, Japan trip is suuuuper late considering it’s been 6 months since the trip (I really need to revive the blog) but it was one of the best impulse purchases I’ve ever made in my life.
 I bought the flight tickets 9 months before on Singapore Airlines — it was only around RM1,300, cheaper than some low-cost airlines.
 Our Airbnb was cute and just the right size for 2 people (if you didn’t know, places in Japan are rather small).

 TL;DR – Check out the video below to see snippets of my trip.

 Greg and I tried to visit as much as we can — we didn’t have a proper itinerary (the reason for this is embarrassing: we planned out our activities but I forgot to bring it LOL).
-We managed to explore Daikanyama (amazing area with stunning architectural buildings), Ikebukuro (went there just for Pokemon Centre – WORTH IT), Shinjuku (amazing Halal ramen tucked in a peaceful neighbourhood), Harajuku (bought a pair of Nike Air Force 1 there), Meiji Shrine (we even managed to check out a traditional wedding ceremony there!), and the best part: TOKYO DISNEYLAND!
+We managed to explore Daikanyama (amazing area with stunning architectural buildings), Ikebukuro (went there just for Pokemon Centre – WORTH IT) and got featured games that we were able to try out before hands, there was a lot of people playing and the environment was amazing, you can view the website and find more information about the extras that come with this video game.
+Shinjuku (amazing Halal ramen tucked in a peaceful neighbourhood), Harajuku (bought a pair of Nike Air Force 1 there), Meiji Shrine (we even managed to check out a traditional wedding ceremony there!), and the best part: TOKYO DISNEYLAND!